sanilac6459/about-me/README.md

 sanilac6459@hstat.org

-I grew up in Brooklyn, NYC and a current sophomore (soon to be a junior) at HSTAT.
+Sanila is a 15 years old.
+She grew up in Brooklyn, NYC and she's currently a sophomore (soon to be a junior) at .

+Hobbies: Listening to music, spending time with loved ones, traveling, taking naps, social media, binge watch Netflix

 Dream career: Software engineer or IT (still thinking about it)